kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ![](assets/event-types.svg)

-**Known Challenges**
+**Known challenges**

 * K8S and Istio Service overload.
 For example, having 1000 event types creating 1000 services will put the load on the service discovery.
   >**Note**: This has been discussed with Knative community and they are aware of this issue.

-## Choosing a PubSub for event type
+## Choosing a PubSub for an event type

-With Knative, it will be possible to enable multiple PubSub in a single Kyma instance. e.g. local (NATS Streaming) and Google Cloud PubSub.
+With Knative, it will be possible to enable multiple PubSub services in a single Kyma instance, for example local (NATS Streaming) and Google Cloud PubSub.
-There should be a provision for the operator to decide which PubSub to use for particular event type.
-The decision can be based on various factors such as costs, desired Quality of Service.
+There should be a provision for the operator to decide which PubSub to use for a particular event type.
+The decision can be based on various factors such as costs or the desired Quality of Service.

 To enable ease of use and better UX, it should be possible to have:

-* Default PubSub.   `Lowest Priority`
+* A default PubSub.   `Lowest Priority`
-* PubSub per application
+* A PubSub per application
-* PubSub specified for the event type during registration. `Highest Priority`
+* A PubSub specified for an event type during registration. `Highest Priority`

 **Requirements:**

 * API to expose available PubSub in Kyma.

-**Open Questions**
+**Open questions**

-* How to handle updates?
+* How to handle the updates?
 Changing from one PubSub to another for an event type.
-* How to handle cleanup?
-When an application is deprovisioned, all the channels should also be deleted.
+* How to handle the cleanup?
+When an application is deprovisioned, all channels should also be deleted.

 ## When to create a channel (PubSub resources)